 This simple action also saves on energy bills for fixtures that use hot water.
 Review the plumbing fixtures in your home to identify which ones use more water than necessary.
 If your home has an older toilet, it can easily use several gallons more per flush than a new, water-efficient toilet.
 A water-saving showerhead saves both water and energy from water heating, as do aerators on sink faucets (look for 1.5 GPM or lower).

 Often, native plants are more resistant to droughts once they are established.
 If you live in an area with very limited water, consider lawn alternatives and avoid growing thirsty plants.
 In some areas stricken by drought, residents are only allowed to water their gardens once a week.

 Purchasing a new home is a big commitment, and it is wise to consider environmental factors when making your decision.
-Indeed, living in an area that rations water will impact daily life, but there are ways to mitigate that.
-Likewise, anticipating droughts can be difficult, but there are areas of the country experiencing prolonged severe drought, and that’s likely to continue.
+Indeed, living in an area that rations water will impact daily life, but by planning ahead, you can be prepared.
+While anticipating droughts can be difficult, there are areas of the country experiencing prolonged severe drought, and that’s likely to continue.

 Originally published on June 8, 2022, this article was updated in May 2023.